Updated: Jan 13

 This belief grows every time we meet that friendly dog on the street, or when our neighbor's new puppy gives us kisses.
 It grows even more when we watch films like Hachi.
 We can't talk about this subject without mentioning Lassie, the most iconic of television dogs.

-Is there anything more fun or exhilarating then getting a new dog?
+Is there anything more fun or exhilarating than getting a new dog?
 The possibilities seem endless.
 We just know that our happiness, and that of our families, will increase tenfold.
 But where has all that happiness gone when that dog we were so excited to get is banished to the backyard, posted "free to a good home" on Craigslist or relinquished to the local shelter?

 Our excitement has vanished slowly, as each new day brings chewed shoes, soiled rugs and seemingly endless shedding and barking.
 Perhaps the problem with all those iconic TV dogs is that they make it all seem so easy.
 No one explains to us just how much training Lassie, Eddie or Benji had to go through to be able to play that part.
 And remember that friendly dog we met on the street?
 His guardian doesn't take the time to tell us about the 6 weeks of puppy class they attended or all the work they put in with a trainer even before bringing their puppy home (part of which was discussing expectations vs. reality).

 The truth is, dogs can be difficult to live with.
 No one knows that better than a dog trainer.
 A lot of folks I know became dog trainers because their own dogs were so tough to live with.
 Here's the good news though, this can all be helped.
-Do your homework before getting a dog, work with a certified trainer to learn what to expect and how best to prepare.
+Do your homework before getting a dog, work with a knowledgeable trainer to learn what to expect and how best to prepare.
 Go so far as to enlist their help in how to choose the right dog for your family's lifestyle.
 You'll be glad you did.

 I know none of this lends itself to the sheer excitement of waking up one morning and deciding to go get a dog, but it does lend itself to the contentment of keeping that dog for the long haul and making him a part of your family.

 Well what happened to that husky I mentioned earlier?
 As you already know, she is still with me.
-I'm not sure if it's due to perseverance, fate or sheer dumb luck.
+I'm not sure if it's due to perseverance, fate, or sheer dumb luck.
 But here we are, 9 years later, enjoying most of life's promises about dog ownership.

 I may not live in Alaska or have my own crop of Dalmatian puppies.
 I may not be following in the footsteps of Susan Butcher or Gary Paulsen anytime soon.
-But as I ran behind her on our most recent cani-cross outing, I couldn't help but think that this is exactly where I have always wanted to be - in the woods, with my dog, enjoying life.
+But as I ran behind my dog on our most recent cani-cross outing, I couldn't help but think that this is exactly where I have always wanted to be - in the woods, with my dog, enjoying life.

 Know that there will be difficulties.
 Work with a qualified trainer.
 Do this and your dog can be everything you ever wanted and much more, because they won't just be a character in a movie.
 They'll be the wagging tail and beating heart beside you.